Whether you’ve recently started a blog or are about to start one, you probably have one pressing question. How can you make money blogging?

 For example, when I first started this blog, I made $245 with only 2,000 pageviews.
 That’s not a lot of pageviews at all.

 But then I started using Pinterest in a more strategic way.
-My pageviews went up and I saw a boost in income too.
-If you are struggling to get more eyeballs on your content, read my post on how to grow your blog traffic with Pinterest.
+My page views went up and I saw a boost in income too.

-Now if all your traffic goes to a handful of blog posts that you don’t monetize in any way, you cannot possibly expect to make money.
+Now if all your traffic goes to a handful of blog posts that you aren’t monetizing, you cannot possibly expect to make money.

 But if you are smart about it, you can easily make a few hundred dollars per month even with a small blog.